unrealbg/ESP32-MQTT-EnvMonitor/README.md

 ## WebServer with API Endpoints

-This project includes a WebServer that serves API endpoints for structured HTTP requests handling.
+This project includes a web server that serves API endpoints for structured HTTP request handling.
 It allows for remote sensor data retrieval and device control via a RESTful interface.

+**Note:** For optimal web server performance, it is recommended to use ESP devices with more memory, such as **ESP32-S3**.
+The project has been tested and works without issues on ESP32-S3, thanks to its increased storage and processing resources.

 ### WebServer Features